js-jslog/harpguru/packages/harpparts/src/apparatus/utils/hole-array-to-halfstepindex-matrix/README.md

 So we can produce a y-axis array derived from the longest bend / overdraw + longest blowbend / overblow.

 Then for each y-axis we map the hole-array specifying which index of the bend / overdraw and blowbend / overblow.
 We will have had to have a validation step beforehand to make sure that there are no bends and overdraws on the same hole for example.

+We will also need an anchor point on each matrix to understand how far through the hole's properties we are.
+The blow row will probably do.